ava-labs/subnet-evm/cmd/README.md

 The CALL opcode (CALL, STATICCALL, DELEGATECALL, and CALLCODE) allows us to invoke this precompile.

-The function signature of CALL in the evm is as follows:
+The function signature of CALL in the EVM is as follows:
 ``` go
  Call(caller ContractRef, addr common.Address, input []byte, gas uint64, value *big.Int) (ret []byte, leftOverGas uint64, err error) {
 ```